 About

-I write about medicine and literature with a focus on the stories of marginalized patients and healthcare workers.
+I write about medicine and literature, focusing on the stories of marginalized patients and healthcare workers.
 My work has appeared in The Guardian, Literary Hub, Catapult, Ploughshares, Scientific American, and more.
-My piece “The Halo,” which discusses neurointensive care from the perspective of students, was nominated for a Pushcart Prize.
+Intima nominated my story “The Halo” for a Pushcart Prize in 2021.
+The Rumpus nominated my essay “How to Feed a Dying Body” for Best American Essays in 2025.

-In addition to personal essays, I’m writing a series of magazine features about homebound Americans.
-I’m also currently working on my debut book, a coming-of-age novel set in Eighth Avenue Chinatown in Brooklyn.
+In addition to essays, I’m working on my debut book, a coming-of-age novel about a man who can’t leave his home, set in Brooklyn's Eighth Avenue Chinatown.